jdjame/GRU-DD/README.md

 ### In this repo

-In this model is the code to build and train the DRDD model described in the thesis.
-The model expects data shaped into \texttt{Batch size x Time horizon x 1 x Height x Width}.
+In this repository is the code to build the DRDD model described in the thesis.
+Our trained model is also made available.
+The model expects data shaped into Batch size x Time horizon x 1 x Height x Width.
 For low resolution images, height x width = 64 x 126.
-For high resolution images, height x width = 256 x 512.
+High resolution output will be in the shape Batch size x 1 x height x width = 256 x 512.